School Nurse Certificate

 Prospective nursing students with criminal records must disclose their record and schedule a meeting with the Nursing Department Chairperson upon admission to Cedar Crest College.

 For information about the School Nurse Certification program, please contact our School for Adult and Graduate Education at 800-360-1222.
-An applicant to the school nurse certification program holds an unencumbered active professional nursing license with one year of professional experience and a baccalaureate degree in nursing.
+An applicant to the school nurse certification program holds an unencumbered active professional nursing license with one year of professional experience and a bachelor degree.
 An undergraduate GPA of 2.5 is required for admission.
 A GPA of 3.0 is required for progression in the program and PA School Nurse Certification.

 Michelle E. Cawley, MSN, RN, CPN